ExamSaviour/OODP/README.md

 12. Design and Implement a Mediator pattern to manage communication between a set of objects (e.g., chat room with multiple participants).

+## UML Relations and their meaning

+* <u>Association</u> - General relationship between two classes without specifying the nature of relationship.

+* <u>Directed</u> Association - Similar to association, but it also gives information about the direction of relationship.

+* <u>Aggregation</u> - The relationship where a child can exist independently from the parent.
+Deleting the parent class will not affect the child's class.

+* <u>Dependency</u> - Indicates that one class is dependent on another class.

+* <u>Generalization</u> - Generalization is nothing but inheritance. where a class inherits another class.

+* <u>Interface Realization</u> - One model depends on another model.
+For example, interface and class.

+## Access Specifier Notations

+Access specifiers can be specified at the begining when creating a method or attribute.
+Ex : "+ getDescription()"

+* "+" =  Public
+* "-" =  Private
+* "#" =  Protected

+## Points to be Remembered when drawing Class Diagrams

+* Return type of any method can be specified after the method name seperated by a colon.
+Ex : "getData(): int".

+* Parameters are passed to the methods where the parameter name is followed by its data type seperated by a colon.
+Ex: "name: String".

+* [x] isAbstract must be ticked to mark a class <b>Abstract</b> and is denoted by Italic Class name in diagram.

+* [x] isLeaf must be ticked to mark a method or attribute <b>Final</b>.

+* [x] isStatic must be ticked to mark a method or attribute <b>Static</b> and is denoted by underline in diagram.

 ## Software Used

 ### For Designing :